 Making mustard takes a few weeks, but it's straightforward and the hands-on time is minimal.
 Mustard is essentially just mustard seeds that are aged in a liquid of your choice, blended, and aged again.
 Simple, right?

 The most interesting (and creative) part of homemade mustard is making decisions about the end product you want to achieve.
-Do you want a hot and pungent mustard that will knock your socks off?
+Do you want a hot and pungent mustard?
 A traditional Dijon?
 A sweet, mellow mustard?
 Do you want it smooth like butter?
 Or completely whole grain?
 Maybe a beer mustard?
 With some creativity and experimentation, you can have infinite mustard recipes to try.

 The process of making mustard entails a few simple steps.
-No step takes more than 15 minutes, although keep in mind that you'll need to age your mustard for a few weeks.
-This guide will walk you through these steps and will then explore all the possible variations you can achieve.
+No step takes more than 15 minutes, although keep in mind that you'll need to age your DIY mustard for a few weeks.
+This guide will walk you through these steps, as well as numerous variations.

-There are a lot of options with homemade mustard and choosing your mustard seeds is the first.
-You have three possibilities: yellow, brown, and black.
-Yellow seeds have the mildest flavor (think simple ballpark mustard), brown seeds are intermediate, and black seeds are the most assertive.
+There are a lot of options with homemade mustard and choosing the mustard seeds is the first.
+There are three possibilities: yellow, brown, and black.
+Yellow mustard seeds have the mildest flavor, brown mustard seeds are intermediate, and black mustard seeds are the most assertive.
 I prefer a 50/50 combination of yellow and brown, but you can experiment to determine what you like.

-The amount you use isn't important since you'll adjust the liquid accordingly.
-However, I suggest starting off with small batches (about a cup of seeds total) so that you can experiment with different combinations.
-Once you're happy with your mustard recipe, you can scale up and make a bigger batch.
+The amount you use is flexible since you'll adjust the liquid accordingly.
+However, I suggest starting off with small batches (about a cup of seeds total) so that you can experiment with different ingredient combinations.
+Once you're happy with your DIY mustard recipe, you can scale up and make a bigger batch.

 Your homemade mustard will be based in some sort of liquid, and this is where the fun really starts.
 In general, a more acidic liquid will temper the heat/pungency of the mustard more effectively.
 The liquids I've experimented with are as follows: